 If you can only travel back in time for an hour, then make the visitor center and museum your first stop.
 Get a thorough education on centuries of people who have been attracted to this area by Pipe Spring’s fresh water.

-Got a little more time on your hands?
+Have extra time?
 Take the 25-minute ranger-guided tour of Winsor Castle.
-While not as stately as the British Windsor Castle, this Mormon stronghold is an impressive fortified ranch built as a headquarters for tithing cattle and protection from raiding parties.
+While not as stately as the British version, this Mormon stronghold is an impressive fortified ranch built as a headquarters for tithing cattle and protection from raiding parties.

 After seeing the main attractions, say hello to the horses and longhorn cattle in the corral, walk the half-mile trail, and wander through the collection of other historic buildings before bidding adieu.

-If you’re looking to stay a while, the Kaibab Band of Paiute Indians maintain a campground ¼ mile from the monument.
-Nearby Fredonia, Arizona also has campgrounds, and motels for those not looking to rough it.
+If you’re looking to stay a while, the Kaibab Band of Paiute Indians maintains a campground ¼ mile from the monument.
+Nearby Fredonia also has campgrounds, and motels for those not looking to rough it.